LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     gem 'rest-client'
     ```

-1. Terminal: Install dependencies (aka Gems)
+1. Install dependencies (Ruby gems):

     ```bash
     # from project root directory
     bundle
     ```

-1. Text editor: Add references to the installed dependencies and Ruby modules

-    * add the following to the top of `./get_analytics_data.rb`
+1. To add references to the installed dependencies and Ruby modules, add the following to the top of `./get_analytics_data.rb`:

     ```ruby
     require 'base64'